glorphindale/langohr.docs/articles/queues.md

 If a consumer dies without sending an acknowledgement, the AMQP broker will redeliver it to another consumer, or, if none are available at the time, the broker will wait until at least one consumer is registered for the same queue before attempting redelivery.

 The acknowledgement model is chosen when a new consumer is registered for a queue.
-By default, `langohr.consumers/subscribe` will use the *automatic* model.
+By default, `langohr.consumers/subscribe` will use the *explicit* model.
-To switch to the *explicit* model, the `:ack` option should be used:
+To switch to the *automatic* model, the `:auto-ack` option should be used:

-{% gist %}
+{% gist 4a03143b1c601ecf692a %}

 To demonstrate how redelivery works, let us have a look at the following code example:

-{% gist %}
+{% gist 10396b17bfa343540b35 %}

 So what is going on here?
 This example uses three AMQP connections to imitate three applications, one producer and two consumers.
-Each AMQP connection opens a single channel:
+Each AMQP connection opens a single channel.

-{% gist %}

 The consumers share a queue and the producer publishes messages to the queue periodically using an `amq.direct` exchange.

 Both "applications" subscribe to receive messages using the explicit acknowledgement model.
 The AMQP broker by default will send each message to the next consumer in sequence (this kind of load balancing is known as *round-robin*).
 This means that some messages will be delivered to consumer #1 and some to consumer #2.

-{% gist %}

 To demonstrate message redelivery we make consumer #1 randomly select which messages to acknowledge.
 After 4 seconds we disconnect it (to imitate a crash).
 When that happens, the AMQP broker redelivers unacknowledged messages to consumer #2 which acknowledges them unconditionally.
 After 10 seconds, this example